 The Company is a corporation existing under the federal laws of Canada.
 Most of the Company's directors and officers, and several of the experts, are residents of Canada, and all or a substantial portion of their assets, and a substantial portion of the Company's assets, are located outside the United States.
 Consequently, it may be difficult for holders of the Company's securities who reside in the United States to effect service of process within the United States upon those directors, officers and experts who are not residents of the United States.
-It may also be difficult for holders of the Company's securities who reside in the United States to realize in the United States upon judgments of courts of the United States predicated upon the Company's civil liability and the civil liability of the Company's directors, officers and experts under the United States federal securities laws.
-Investors should not assume that Canadian courts (i) would enforce judgments of United States courts obtained in actions against the Company or such directors, officers or experts predicated upon the civil liability provisions of the United States federal securities laws or the securities or "blue sky" laws of any state or jurisdiction of the United States.
-In addition, the protections afforded by Canadian securities laws may not be available to investors in the United States.
+It may also be difficult for holders of the Company's securities who reside in the United States predicated upon the Company's civil liability and the civil liability of the Company's directors, officers and experts under the United States federal securities laws.
+Investors should not assume that Canadian courts (i) would enforce judgments of United States federal securities laws or the securities or "blue sky" laws of any state or jurisdiction of the United States or (ii) would enforce, in original actions, liabilities against the Company or such directors, officers laws or any securities or "blue sky" laws of any state or jurisdiction of the United States federal securities laws or any securities or "blue sky" laws of any state or jurisdiction of the United States federal securities laws or any securities or "blue sky" laws of any state or jurisdiction of the United States federal securities or "blue sky" laws of any state or jurisdiction of the United States federal securities or "blue sky" laws of any state or jurisdiction of the United States federal securities laws or any securities or "blue sky" laws of any state or jurisdiction of the United States or (ii) would enforce, in original actions, liabilities against the Company or such directors, officers or experts predicated upon the United States.